Caring for Pets with Cancer: Tips for Comfort and Quality of Life

 Collaborate with Your Veterinary Team

 Veterinary oncology teams work closely with families to create individualized care plans that prioritize your pet's quality of life.
-From guiding treatment decisions and managing symptoms to offering rehabilitation and supportive therapies, these teams help pets live as fully and comfortably as possible.
-At DoveLewis, our oncology team collaborates with families to provide this comprehensive, compassionate care for pets facing cancer.
+From guiding treatment decisions and managing symptoms to offering rehabilitation and supportive therapies, oncology teams like ours help pets live as fully and comfortably as possible.

 Caring for a pet with cancer is about balancing medical treatment with everyday comfort, attention, and love.
 By observing your pet closely, making small adjustments at home, and partnering with your veterinary team, you can ensure that every day counts and that your pet enjoys the best possible quality of life.